lynabenyahia/lynabenyahia/README.md

 ## 🎓 About Me:

-  * Pursuing a Master's degree in Data Science for Economics and Business at the University of Strasbourg.
+  * Holder of a Master's degree in Data Science for Economics and Business at the University of Strasbourg.
-  * Results Analyst at AXA, focusing in database migration and reconstruction from SAS to Azure Databricks, and reporting using Power BI.
   * Passionate about programming, politics, and cinema (I always welcome movie recommandations!).